-Given the importance of excellence in education to the mission, faculty must provide evidence of accomplishment in teaching in order to warrant recommendation for reappointment.
-Faculty members must demonstrate achievement in research and scholarship consistent with their assigned duties.
-Faculty must also provide evidence of involvement in the university community with service or other activities that add value, commensurate with their assigned duties.
-Faculty members' FARE forms should be used to determine assigned work duties.
-Finally, because Florida Poly has grown quickly, the evaluation will consider efforts to build the institution that are outside the typical scope of faculty responsibilities.
+- Given the importance of excellence in education to the mission, faculty must provide evidence of accomplishment in teaching in order to warrant recommendation for promotion. - Faculty members must demonstrate achievement in research and scholarship consistent with their assigned duties. - Faculty must also provide evidence of involvement in the university community with service or other activities that add value, commensurate with their assigned duties.
+An emerging area to consider is how a faculty member supports students beyond the classroom at Florida Poly.